- As low as $269/Night

 - Approximately 960 square feet

 Attention beach vacation lovers!
-This striking and newly refreshed two bedroom two bathroom condo is your destination to be in close proximity to all the things vacation lovers want in their experience at Myrtle Beach.
+This striking and freshly refreshed two bedroom two bathroom condo is your destination to be in close proximity to all the things vacation lovers want in their experience at Myrtle Beach.

 This unit is in the Laurel Court building and located on the third floor.